Pine Mountain Settlement School

 The collections in the Office were boxed and file-cabinets were pulled and removed to a small secure room at Boys House — the ring-neck snake room; the deteriorating northwest corner of Boys House — but not for long!
 Work on the building soon commenced and the corner room was the first order of repair.
 The collections were moved again to make way for repairs.

-Repair and re-organization also soon began in the large library room that would eventually house the archive collections from West Wind and the Office.
+Repair and re-organization also soon began in the large library room that would eventually house the bulk of the archive collections from West Wind and the Office.
 Old library shelving was removed (too narrow for carton storage) and tall, red metal storage racks added along the walls of the room near the ring-neck snake room.
 Some old shelving was left intact to house the large book collections from the old library.
 The circulation shelves were removed and the full space opened up and re-painted.

 While the early Library created by Mary Rogers was in operation, an adjacent Pine Mountain Room, held archival records and photographs.
 These were the materials moved to the Office in 2000.
 We can not help but be pleased to see those materials coming back to Boys House.

 And, while some of the shelving was removed, much of Mary Rogers’ work to create the community library remained in the room.
 The pictures below shows the community library in the 1960s.

 As the old library shelves were pulled from the walls to make room for wider shelving to accommodate archival boxes, a small SURPRISE note was found thumb-tacked to the joist of a wall.
 It read

 “SCHLITZ BREWERY” Put an egg in your beer and beat it.”